nnimmoo/NG_PYDQE/README.md

 ### Task 7: CSV Parsing
 Expand news_feed with additional class, which allow to provide records by CSV file:
-1.Define your input format (one or many records) 2.Default folder or user provided file path
+- Define your input format (one or many records)
+- Default folder or user provided file path
-3.Remove file if it was successfully processed
+- Remove file if it was successfully processed

 Script Located in folder: ***news feed / csvs***